deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 > </details>

-> Table II presents an ablation study comparing different configurations of FiTv2-B/2 model, showing the impact of various design choices on FID scores and training stability.
+> Table II shows ablation study results comparing different configurations of FiT and FiTv2 models, highlighting the impact of various design choices on model performance and training stability.

 {{< table-caption >}}